Beatrice of Savoy, Dame of Faucigny

 Beatrice of Savoy (c.
-1237 – 21 April 1310) ruled as Lady of Faucigny, having succeeded her mother, Agnes of Faucigny.
+1237 – 21 April 1310) ruled as Lady of Faucigny from 1268, having succeeded her mother, Agnes of Faucigny.
 She was the only legitimate child of Peter II, Count of Savoy, but did not inherit the county, which passed instead to her uncle.
 Beatrice was also Dauphine of Viennois and Viscountess of Béarn by her two marriages.

 First marriage

 In 1253 Beatrice was married to Guigues VII of Viennois, they had been betrothed to each other since 1241, the marriage being the work of Beatrice's maternal grandfather Aymon II, Seigneur de Faucigny.

 The subject of Beatrice's inheritance was soon raised.
 Her mother Agnes, had originally intended to give a third of the inheritance to her daughter and two thirds to her husband Peter.
 However, she changed her will and named Beatrice as the sole heir of her lands in Faucigny along with Beatrice's husband Guigues.
 Beatrice's parents died in 1268.
 Beatrice and her husband, however, only inherited some of the lands that had belonged to her mother.
 Beatrice was forced to give up Thoire-Villars to her aunt, also named Beatrice.
 The claim of Beatrice to all of her mother's inheritance was strong considering the power of Guigues.
 However, due to exclusion of women from succession to Savoy, the county passed to her uncle, Philip I. Philip supported Beatrice's aunt in the Faucigny inheritance dispute, leading to a war.
 Beatrice was captured and imprisoned.
 She was forced to cede a portion of her inheritance to her aunt and pay homage to Savoy throughout the 1290s.

 In 1269, Guigues died and due to the minority of their son John, Beatrice was appointed his regent.
 Her son was married to Bonne, daughter of Amadeus V, Count of Savoy, who was a cousin of Beatrice.
 However, her son died after a fall from a horse aged around eighteen.
 He was eventually succeeded by Beatrice's older daughter Anne and her husband Humbert, with future dauphins descending from their marriage.
 Following the death of her son, Beatrice left for Taninges with his remains, laying them to rest there and praying for his soul in the monastery she founded, Mélan.